sherlynnw/sherlynnw.github.io/resume.md

 >  * Promoted from the ACG into the Machine Learning Engineering Practice, part of Strategy & Consulting, Applied Intelligence.

-**Technology Consulting Analyst - Analytics**
+**Technology Consulting Analyst - Analytics Graduate Programme**

-*December 2021 - February 2022*
+*January 2020 - November 2021*

 >  * Part of the Analyst Consulting Group (ACG), aligned to Strategy & Consulting, Applied Intelligence
 >  * Accenture Applied Intelligence and Analyst Liaison
 >  * Co-lead of Coding Club
 >  * Winner of UK & Ireland Data Science Practice Hackathon - led a team of 5 to develop a Natural Language Processing solution in Python to automate entity matching for Clinical Meta Data.
-Click [here](./professional/natural-language-processing-fasttext) for more details on the Hackathon.

 #### BuroHappold Engineering

-*Infrastructure Engineering Intern*
+**Infrastructure Engineering Intern**

-> *August 2018 - September 2018*
+*August 2018 - September 2018*